How Much Does Lightning Lane Cost at Disney World in 2026?

 • Just want to ride the big headliners?
 The Single Pass might be your best bet.
 It's the cheapest option, but it only covers one ride per pass.
 (Magic Kingdom is the only park where you can purchase two.)

-• Want to skip multiple lines and save time across your day (or across parks)?
+• Want to skip multiple lines and save time across your day or across parks?
 The Multi Pass is the best overall value.
-It covers several attractions and works great for those with Park Hopper tickets too.
+It covers several attractions and works great with Park Hopper tickets too.

 • Want the VIP experience?
 The Premier Pass is for you.
-It’s the most expensive but it’ll get you front-of-the-line access like never before.
+It's the most expensive, but it gets you front-of-the-line access like never before.

 Average Pricing for Single Pass

-Remember—prices can change daily, so always check the My Disney Experience App on the day of your park visit for the most accurate pricing.
+Remember, prices can change daily, so always check the My Disney Experience app on the day of your visit for the most accurate pricing.

 If you need help deciding which pass is best for your family (or when crowds will be lighter), I'm always happy to help you plan!